 Shortly before Halloween, Costco and other retailers started promoting their holiday merchandise.
 As hard as I tried to ignore it, I felt mounting anxiety as I thought about the additional shopping, cleaning, and cooking I would be doing during the next couple of months.

-Don’t get me wrong; I enjoy opportunities to get together with family and friends during the holiday season.
+Don’t get me wrong; I enjoy opportunities to get together with friends and family during the holiday season.
 But I also know that as women—and especially as women over fifty—we take on more of the work required to create that ‘holiday magic’ our families and friends so enjoy.
-This led me to rethink some of the traditions my family practiced to make the holidays more meaningful.
+Family traditions play a significant role in shaping our holiday experiences, and this led me to rethink some of the traditions my family practiced to make the holidays more meaningful.
+As you read, I encourage you to look forward and consider how you might reimagine your own holiday traditions.

 Rethinking One Long-Standing Holiday Tradition